Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 ### Spheal and Sealeo

 Access the **Spheal** bonus stage by feeding your ball to Whiscash (RUBY) or Pelipper while its switch is flashing (SAPPHIRE).
-These can be activated with Slots rewards or MART purchases.
+These can be activated with Start Slots rewards or Mart purchases.

 ![Spheal and Sealeo bonus board](https://archives.bulbagarden.net/media/upload/a/a7/Pinball_RS_Spheal_Sealeo_Bonus_Stage.png)

 This stage is a pure bonus round.
 There's no win or fail condition, just rack up as many points as you can in 2 minutes by sending your ball and baby Spheal up the ramps where Sealeo will juggle them into the basket.
 Ball baskets are worth 1 million points, and Spheal baskets 5 million.
-If you hit Sealeo while it's juggling a Spheal, it _can_ drop it back in the pool without earning any more points.
+If you hit Sealeo while it's juggling a Spheal, it _can_ drop it back in the pool without earning any points.
 Be careful!

 ### ![Sphealin' It icon](https://media.retroachievements.org/Badge/21220.png) [Sphealin' It](https://retroachievements.org/achievement/21361)